Southern California weather: Region to see light rain Thursday

-LOS ANGELES (KABC) -- Parts of Southern California could see some lingering showers and cool temperatures on Thursday and Friday, then clear skies on Saturday.
+LOS ANGELES (KABC) -- Parts of Southern California will see some lingering showers and cool temperatures on Thursday and Friday, then clear skies on Saturday.

 The region will see about a 20 percent chance of rain late Thursday into Friday morning.
 Saturday will see some sun and a bit of a break from the rain, but a third, heavy storm will hit Sunday night and into Monday morning.